-- A bachelor’s degree with a first or second class honours from a recognised tertiary institution (applicant holding a non-business first degree* has to complete the pre-entry course(s)); or
+- A bachelor’s degree in business or equivalent from a recognised tertiary institution; (applicant holding a non-business first degree* has to complete the pre-entry course(s)); or

 - equivalent qualifications and experiences, which will be considered on a case-by-case basis; and

 - Copies of certificate(s)/report(s) (e.g. TOEFL/IELTS) to prove your fulfilment of the English language proficiency requirement (for applicant whose degree is not from a tertiary institution in Hong Kong or an English-speaking country#).

 #An applicant whose degree or, exceptionally, an alternative qualification deemed equivalent is not from a tertiary institution in Hong Kong or an English-speaking country should obtain a minimum score of:

 - Test of English as a Foreign Language (TOEFL): 550 (paper-based test) or 79 (internet-based test);